filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

     > May 11 22:54:45  bafyreigbt6ymhierghhjba6htch6immn6qnnrcku3z7masnmhgm5ibdiya  0       f0100 StorageDealFundsReserved  N          N         baga6ea4seaqelwsq2q4z7utvxdwpunid773rwxfzkvxckmr3nvztssczmkux2fi  7.938 GiB  0 FIL           522077
     ```

     Lotus spits out a lot of information here.
 If you find it hard to read, try adding `| less -S` onto the end of the command.
 This will force the terminal to display the output horizontally.
-In this view you can use the arrow keys to scroll left and right.
+In this view, you can use the arrow keys to scroll left and right.
 Press `q` to exit this view.

 1. Make a note of the `DealCid` and the `Provider`.
-In the example above the `DealCid` is `baftyr...` and the `Provider` is `f01001`.
+In the example above, the `DealCid` is `baftyr...` and the `Provider` is `f01001`.

 ## Check that your upload has finished

 Before you can retrieve data from a storage provider, that storage provider needs to have that data in the first place.
-In normal circumstances you'd be retrieving your data days or weeks after it was sent to a storage provider.
-However, we've been running through the process at lightening speed throughout this tutorial.
-So with that in mind, let's check to see if your data as finished transfering to the storage provider.
+In normal circumstances, you'd be retrieving your data days or weeks after it was sent to a storage provider.
+However, we've been running through the process at lightning speed throughout this tutorial.
+So with that in mind, let's check to see if your data has finished transferring to the storage provider.

 1. Use `lotus client list-transfers` to view any pending transfers: